Crowe828/budgetbuddy/README.md

 ## Description

 Track your finances better with BudgetBuddy.
 Stuck on the road for days on end?
 BudgetBuddy has you covered.
-Even when you're offline, BudgetBuddy is here ti help.
+Even when you're offline, BudgetBuddy is here to help.

 ## Table of Contents